 For example, to get the name of the current page, you can use the following code in your script:

 TcurrentPage being the current page object.
 For more information on manipulating Page objects, see the Java™ docs.

 Page Manager The page manager is an Interface that provides methods for page level operations.

 For example, to get the containing page of a resource, you can use the following code in your script:

 Page myPage = pageManager.getContainingPage(myResource);

-With pageManager being the page manager object and myResource a resource object.
-For more information on the methods provided by the page manager, refer to the Javadocs.
+The pageManager being the page manager object, and myResource a resource object.
+For more information on the methods provided by the page manager, see the Java™ docs.

-The following list gives an overview of the structure you will see within the repository.
+The following list gives an overview of the structure that you see within the repository.

 Changes to this structure, or the files within it, should be made with care.

 Changes are needed when you are developing, but you should take care that you fully understand the implications of any changes you make.